static-frame/static-frame/doc/source/articles/guard.md

 # Improving Code Quality with Array and DataFrame Type Hints

-#### How generic specification permits powerful static analysis and runtime validation
+#### How generic type specification permits powerful static analysis and runtime validation

 <!--
   This article demonstrates practical approaches to fully type-hinting generic NumPy arrays and StaticFrame DataFrames, and shows how the same annotations can improve code quality with both static analysis and runtime validation.